AddressXception/ethereum-docker-cicd/README.md

-# ethereum-devops
+# ethereum-docker-cicd

-Ethereum CI/CD Workflows
+Ethereum CI/CD Workflows in docker

+## Overview

+The Ethereum docker CI/CD Project is a truffle project template that executes commands inside of docker.
+This project is a starting point for supporting `truffle test` execution on a CI server

+## Notable Files

+* `entrypoint.sh` - the main entry point for the truffle container.

 ## Development Environment

 To build locally you need all the things.
-Instructions for Setting up a blockchain dev environment
+Here are some tools for setting up a blockchain dev environment

 1. if you are on windows, install the [Windows Subsystem for linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10)
 	1. if on a mac, install homebrew